kazurayam/ReactInputField/README.md

 ## Concolusion

-I could build a local server on http://localhost:3000 which can potentially provide any type of React-powered page.
+1. I could build a local server on http://localhost:3000 which can potentially provide any type of React-powered page.
 Next.js makes every setup jobs easy.

-Using this local server, I could reproduce the problemn of Katalon Recorder as discussed at "[KR+React issue](https://forum.katalon.com/t/serious-recorder-bug-does-not-work-with-react/143083)".
+2. Using this local server, I could reproduce the problem of Katalon Recorder as discussed at "[KR+React issue](https://forum.katalon.com/t/serious-recorder-bug-does-not-work-with-react/143083)".

-I enjoyed developing a test using Playwright.
+3. I enjoyed developing a test for React app using Playwright.
 Through this experiment, I was impressed that Playwright is the best tool to test modern JavaScript-based apps.
-I examined a React-based app this time.
-I guess suppose that Playwright would be good at the apps on Angular and Vue.js as well, though I am not capable to work on those frameworks.
+I suppose that Playwright would be good at Angular and Vue.js as well, though I am not capable to work on those other JavaScript frameworks.